Family Meals Program

 Volunteers are welcome to partake in brunch/dinner after serving families, making sure that cleanup and wrap up by 12:30pm for brunch, and 7:30pm for dinner.

-Starting at what time can we start arriving to The Inn?
+At what time can we start arriving to The Inn?

 Volunteers can arrive at any time.
 If you are planning on cooking in our facilities, we recommend an arrival time of 10:00–10:30am for brunch, and 3:00–3:30pm for dinner.
 This way we can ensure that your meal is ready to be served by brunch/dinner time.
 If you are catering the meal, please arrive by 10:00am for brunch, and 5:00pm for dinner, giving you an hour to set-up the food.